vectordotdev/vector/rfcs/2022-08-25-12217-handling-discarded-events.md

 There are three parts to the proposed solution:

-1. Add a new standardized output to all components that may discard events.
+1. Add a new standardized output to all components that may discard events after errors.
 2. Update configuration validation to require that all outputs are handled.
 3. Add a new configuration for discarding or rejecting outputs.